 The UK Copyright, Designs and Patents Act 1988 provides that copyright will not be infringed by ‘fair dealing’ but it does not define what ‘fair dealing’ itself means.
 It has come to be interpreted as referring to the way material is used, as well as the intention of the person using it.
 However, use of third-party material must qualify as fair dealing for a particular purpose.
 There are a number of these purposes specified in UK law but the most relevant one for us is ‘Fair Dealing for Criticism or Review’.

 What constitutes ‘fair dealing for Criticism or Review’?

-First of all use of third party material must be ‘Fair’.
-That means: not systematic and not conflicting with the rights of the copyright holder or affecting their ability to benefit from the work:
+The use of third-party material must be ‘Fair’.
+That means: not systematic and not conflicting with the rights of the copyright holder or affecting their ability to benefit from the work.

 Criticism or review:

-A – In order to be able to publish your work in the print and online versions of your article we require permission to be granted for worldwide rights to reproduce in all media in all formats.
-View a template letter requesting permission.
+In order to be able to publish your work in the print and online versions of your article we require permission to be granted for worldwide rights to reproduce in all media in all formats.
+You may use the template permission letter to request permission.